chen115y/MLOpsLearning/README.md

-# Data Science Training
+# Data Science Learning
-This repository provides some basic training materials for anyone who are willing to learn data science and machine learning.
+This repository provides some basic learning & training materials for anyone who are willing to learn data science and machine learning.

 Please note: the training materials in this repo are to provide necessary contents for people to get familar to data science basic work.
 It is not comprehensive user manual or guidance.